zyg0t/dahua-audit/README.md

 cd dahua-audit
 python3 main.py
 ```
-#### 📦 Run from Releases
-1. Download the latest version from **https://github.com/zyg0t/dahua-audit/releases**
-2. Run the correct executable in a terminal

 ### Usage 🖥️
 #### `main.py -b ips.txt -t 200 -s 0`
 - **ips.txt** [FILE] > List of IPv4 addresses written in plaintext, in a txt file, each on a separate line: